IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-select.md

 A dropdown component that allows for selecting values fetched from the generated ``/list`` API endpoints.

-Used both for selecting values for foreign key and navigation properties, and for selecting arbitrary objects or primary keys independent of a parent or owning object.
+Used for selecting values for foreign key and navigation properties, or for selecting arbitrary objects or primary keys without a parent or owning object.

 <!-- MARKER:summary-end -->